jacksonkasi0/nextjs-multi-image-upload/README.md

 #### 3. Configure Tailwind CSS

-To ensure the `MultiImageUpload` component works correctly with its glow-and-dim animation during deletion, you need to configure your `tailwind.config.ts` with the `shadcn/ui` color variables (e.g., `--muted`, `--primary`) and the custom `glow-effect` animation.
+To ensure the `MultiImageUpload` component works correctly with its glow-and-dim animation during deletion, configure your `tailwind.config.ts` with the `shadcn/ui` color variables (e.g., `--muted`, `--primary`) and the custom `glow-effect` animation.
 Below is an example configuration:

 ```ts
 /** @type {import('tailwindcss').Config} */